Upcoming Events and Seminars, Lectures, and Trainings

 Medical Student Matthew Hnatow Presents Poster at National Conference

 Congratulations to Matt Hnatow, third year medical student at UTHealth Medical School, who presented a poster at the ASBMR meeting in October.
 The Consortium on Aging was able to assist Matt with some travel funds for his trip to Baltimore.

 After his trip, Matt wrote: I want to extend my thanks to the Consortium on Aging for the opportunity to represent my community and medical school by presenting my current research in osteoporosis at the 2013 American Society for Bone and Mineral Research (ASBMR) national meeting in Baltimore, MD.
 My experience at the meeting was educational and inspiring.
 I had the opportunity to present my most recent abstract to others in my field in an interactive poster session as well as learn from those who have similar interests.
 Aside from the poster session, I also had the opportunity to attend lectures given by distinguished investigators in the field of bone and mineral research.
 Needless to say, I learned a great deal.
 I feel that my time spent at the ASBMR national meeting was invaluable and I look forward to potentially attending again in the future.
 I have no doubt that these experiences will translate to advances in my research and hopefully result in contributions to the care of the elderly.

 RsVP Lectures Bring Noted Geriatrics Experts

-The RsVP (Reynolds Visiting Professor) lecture series, made possible by funding from the D. W. Reynolds Foundation and the Phyllis Gough Huffington Lecture Series II, brought the following renowned geriatrics experts to our campus in 2012:
+The RsVP (Reynolds Visiting Professor in Aging) lecture series, made possible by funding from the D. W. Reynolds Foundation and the Phyllis Gough Huffington Lecture Series II, brought the following renowned geriatrics experts to our campus in 2013: